pactflow/ci-cd-workshop/README.md

 ## Table of contents

-* [Setup CI](./set_up_ci/README.md) - covers forking and configuring the example projects to get a working CI/CD pipeline.
+* [Setup CI](/set_up_ci/README.md) - covers forking and configuring the example projects to get a working CI/CD pipeline.
-* [Setup development environment](./set_up_local_development/README.md) - get the consumer and provider projects running and building on your local development machine.
+* [Setup development environment](/set_up_local_development/README.md) - get the consumer and provider projects running and building on your local development machine.
-* [Exercise 1](./EXERCISE_01.md) - making changes to the pact
+* [Workshop](/workshop) - how to implement change to an integration following a consumer driven contracts approach

 [example-consumer]: https://github.com/pactflow/example-consumer
 [example-provider]: https://github.com/pactflow/example-provider